 \section{Abstract}

-\black{ Many particles suspended in a solution have two analogous but distinct stochastic descriptions based on particle-tracking or on the number-density field.
-This article investigates the spatiotemporally discrete or continuous stochastic models, where we focus on differences in heat naturally defined between the particle-tracking and the number-density field.
-Both of the discrete and continuous descriptions are found to generally make the heat differences by the ideal-gas-like entropic term as a function of the number density though spatial projection from the particles' position onto the number-density field.
-The transformation from the Langevin to Dean--Kawasaki eqs. is considered as the projection in the continuous descriptions, which generally finds the heat differences formulated by the entropic term, but the emergent differences undergoes little temporal variations due to the sparse distributions of the point-particles.
+This article investigates spatiotemporally discrete or continuous stochastic descriptions, where we focus on differences in heat naturally defined between the particle level and the density field.
+Both the descriptions are found to generally make the heat differences by the entropic term expressed just with the number density through spatial projection from the many particles' positions onto the density field.
+The transformation from the Langevin to Dean--Kawasaki equations is considered as the projection in the continuous descriptions, where the emergent heat differences undergo little temporal variations due to the sparse distributions of the point-particles.
 On the other hand, the analogous formalisms constructed in the discrete models may exhibit the explicit temporal evolutions of the entropic term.
-Notably, spatiotemporal resolutions are not altered in all the above projections.
-Furthermore, we develop arguments about the interpretation and applicability of the heat differences as well as the perspectives to many-polymer system.}
+Furthermore, we develop arguments about the interpretation and applicability of the heat differences as well as the perspectives to many-polymer system.

 \degC{\kern-.2em\r{}\kern-.3em C}

 { \raisebox{0.5ex}{$>$} \raisebox{-.7ex}{$\sim$} } { \raisebox{0.5ex}{$<$} \raisebox{-.7ex}{$\sim$} }